free genealogy since 1996

 For "Throwback Thursday" we share this picture of "The Swinging Bridge" in Foster Park in 1939!
 BTW...A.K.
 Hofer was the Department Engineer for the Board of Park Commissioners in 1930 when this bridge was built.

-4. Photos of marker posted June 15, 2022 on True Fort Wayne Indiana History on Facebook.
+- Photos of 1964 marker posted June 15, 2022 and December 1, 2022 on True Fort Wayne Indiana History on Facebook with photos of other Foster Park locations December 1, 2022.

 I short walk in foster park the pavilion is finally restored ...